 Note: The weird formatting above with the two slashes should work equivalently in a bash shell, or a zsh shell, which is the current default on newer macOS systems.

 git add . as before to add all files, this form of

 git add is a nice way to only add the files in a particular directory or subdirectory.
 In this case, you’re telling Git to stage all files underneath the tutorials directory.

 Git now tells you that it’s tracking this file, and that it’s in the staging area:

-~/GitApprentice/ideas $ git status On branch master Your branch is ahead of 'origin/master' by 1 commit. (use "git push" to publish your local commits) Changes to be committed: (use "git restore --staged <file>..." to unstage) new file: tutorials/.keep
+~/GitApprentice/ideas $ git status On branch main Your branch is ahead of 'origin/main' by 1 commit. (use "git push" to publish your local commits) Changes to be committed: (use "git restore --staged <file>..." to unstage) new file: tutorials/.keep

 You can now commit this addition to the repository.
 But, instead of invoking that whole business with Vim and a text editor, there’s a shortcut way to commit a file to the repository and add a message all in one shot.

 Execute the following command to commit the staged changes to your repository:

 You’ll see the following, confirming your change committed: